DHRI-Curriculum/intro-python-workshop/lessons.md

 >>> r = requests.get('https://www.nytimes.com')
 ```

 Now, let's examine that request object.
 Use the `dir` function to see what methods and attributes are available to `r`.
 Focus on the items within single quotes, rather than the underscores.
 Look up any of the items that seem interesting but unclear to you.
 Try to find out what at least one of these methods does, such as `encoding`.
 Can you try out some of these methods in the REPL?
+This would involve adding the dot operator `.` to your variable `r`, followed by the method.

-Even if you don't understand it---that's okay!
+Even if you don't understand the results---that's okay!
 This is an advanced challenge, meant to expose you to the beginning of your exploration with this module.
 This is only the first step to running more robust web scraping experiments.

 ## Solution